mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/networking/SDN/calico/index.md

 ### Network Policies

-Network policy provides the ability to control network traffic by an ordered set of rules applied to the endpoints specified by a label selector, please refer [here](https://docs.projectcalico.org/v3.8/reference/resources/networkpolicy) for a detailed explanation of policy rule definitions and label selector syntax.
+Network policy provides the ability to control network traffic by an ordered set of rules applied to the endpoints specified by a label selector, please refer to the [calico documentation](https://docs.projectcalico.org/reference/resources/networkpolicy) for a detailed explanation of policy rule definitions and label selector syntax.

 In DC/OS, Calico network policy is exposed directly to the operators, so that the operator can manage their traffic control according to different scenarios.